Masashi Kishimoto: Personal life

 Kishimoto is the twin brother of Seishi Kishimoto, the author of 666 Satan and Blazer Drive.
 In 2003, Kishimoto married, but did not take a honeymoon with his wife until 2015 due to being busy with Naruto.
-In the making of The Last: Naruto the Movie, Kishimoto based the idea of Hinata Hyuga wanting to make a scarf for Naruto Uzumaki on how his wife had once done the same for him, which brought laughs to the staff while developing the film.
+In the making of The Last: Naruto the Movie, Kishimoto based the idea of Hinata Hyuga wanting to make a scarf for Naruto Uzumaki on how his wife had once done the same for him.
 The couple has one son.

 Influences and style

-While as a child Kishimoto enjoyed reading manga, he was inspired to write one after seeing a promotional image for the film Akira.
+While Kishimoto enjoyed reading manga as a child, he was inspired to write one after seeing a promotional image for the film Akira.
 This made him analyze the artwork of Akira's original author, Katsuhiro Otomo, as well as Akira Toriyama, another artist he admired.
 Realizing both had their own style regarding the designs, Kishimoto decided to draw manga while crafting his own images.
 While attending art school, Kishimoto was also an avid reader of Hiroaki Samura's Blade of the Immortal, and extensively studied Samura's page layouts, action sequences, and anatomical techniques.

 When Kishimoto was originally creating the Naruto series, he looked to other shōnen manga for influences while attempting to make his characters as unique as possible.
 Kishimoto cites Akira Toriyama's Dragon Ball series as one of his influences, noting that Goku, the protagonist, was a key factor when creating Naruto Uzumaki due to his energetic and mischievous personality.
-When redesigning three characters for the series, Kishimoto cites The Matrix (one of his favorite movies) as an inspiration for their outfits.
+Kishimoto cited The Matrix as an inspiration for the redesigned character outfits.
 He has also cited Yoshihiro Togashi as one of his favorite manga authors, while the manga Sasuke by Sanpei Shirato inspired Kishimoto in the developing Sasuke Uchiha.

 Kishimoto has also cited other influences such as Takeshi Kitano and Quentin Tarantino.
 He also mentioned Michael Bay's technique "of shooting a scene against the background light" but found it difficult to make.
 Another technique inspired by Jackie Chan's films he used in the Naruto manga is the "double-action"; in this action, a punch is shown in three different angles in order to give a big impact on the punch's strength.
 This was first shown in Naruto Uzumaki's battle against Haku.
 Kishimoto sometimes draws panels as intentionally confusing during fight scenes to add a sense of speed.
 On the other hand, Kishimoto commented that for the fights between Naruto and Sasuke, he added action from the top of the page to the bottom in order for them to be easier to follow.

 During the series' publication, Kishimoto got married and had children.
 The changes to his personal life affected the story as he made Naruto Uzumaki meet his parents, something the author wanted the character to feel based on his own experiences as a father.